gablm/feup_esof_biocatcher/README.md

 > [!NOTE] In this file you can find the structure to use to document your app as a product in the README.md file.
 Along the file you will find guidelines that you can delete or comment

-# _[your product name]_ Development Report
+# _BioCatcher_ Development Report

-Welcome to the documentation pages of the _[your product name]_!
+Welcome to the documentation pages of the _BioCatcher_!

-You can find here details about the _[your product name]_, from a high-level vision to low-level implementation decisions, a kind of Software Development Report, organized by type of activities:
+You can find here details about the _BioCatcher_, from a high-level vision to low-level implementation decisions, a kind of Software Development Report, organized by type of activities:

 * [Business modeling](#Business-Modelling)
   * [Product Vision](#Product-Vision)